Updated: Sep 11

-How to look presentable for your court appearance.
+Looking presentable for your court appearance.

 The courtroom has a reputation for being an overly formal, stuffy place.
 While the formality of court should be respected, it’s nothing to be feared.
 The best court attire is business casual; a nice pair of slacks and dress shirt or a nice dress will do just fine.
-If you don’t have any clothes to fit this bill, don't worry.
+Even if you don’t have any clothes to fit this bill, don't worry.
 Wear the best you have, even if that means clean jeans and a T-shirt.

 Here are a few tips on what to wear to court.